 The Simulation control settings define the general controls over the simulation runtime.
-The End time and Maximum runtime for the simulation can be defined.
+The End time, Maximum runtime, and Velocity scaling for the simulation can be defined.

 It is advised to read our knowledge base article on controlling simulation time and time steps in LBM for details.